Corporate Information

 Share of results of associated companies and joint ventures

-The share of losses of associated companies and joint ventures increased by $0.4 million or 2,383.3% in 1H2025.
-The increase was mainly due to an adjustment made on the Group's share of losses from its 22.5%-held associated company, Chong Kuo Development Pte Ltd.
+The share of profits of associated companies and joint ventures decreased by $0.6 million or 298.6% in FY2025.
+The decrease was mainly due to the Group's share of losses from its 22.5%-held associated company, Chong Kuo Development Pte Ltd.

 Profit before income tax

-Profit before income tax increased by $8.8 million or 62.7%, from $14.0 million for 1H2024 to $22.8 million for 1H2025.
-The increase was due mainly to (1) the increase in gross profit of $11.3 million which was partially offset by (2) the decrease in other gains (net) of $0.8 million, (3) the increase in administrative expenses of $1.3 million, and (4) the increase in share of losses of associated companies and joint ventures of $0.4 million, as explained above.
+Profit before income tax increased by $13.3 million or 35.1%, from $38.1 million for FY2024 to $51.4 million for FY2025.
+The increase was due mainly to (1) the increase in gross profit of $14.2 million, (2) the decrease in other losses of $2.3 million, and (3) the decrease in finance expenses of $0.2 million, which were partially offset by (4) the increase in administrative expenses of $2.8 million, and (5) the increase in share of losses of associated companies and joint ventures of $0.6 million, as explained above.

 Income tax expense

-Non-controlling interests of $0.1 million was due to the share of losses of our subsidiary corporation, Raffles Prestige Capital Pte Ltd, in 1H2025.
+Non-controlling interests of $0.7 million was due to the share of losses of our subsidiary corporation, Raffles Prestige Capital Pte Ltd, in FY2025.

 Net profit